lanimall/JPerfTester/README.md

 	</dependencies>
 	...

-If you want to create a test project for ehcache / terracotta, add the following (instead of the above) in your maven pom.xml:
+If you want to create a test project for [Terracotta BigMemory or Ehcache](http://terracotta.org/), add the following (instead of the above) in your maven pom.xml:

 	...
 	<dependencies>